NSS-Day-Cohort-66/server-side-python-curriculum/book-2-api-intro/chapters/SS_API_DECLARATIVE_CLONE.md

-# Your First API
+# Your Second API

 ## Creating the repository

 1. Choose one member of your team to create your repository
 2. That person will [generate your team's repository](https://github.com/new?template_name=declarative-ships-api&template_owner=nashville-software-school).
 3. In the screen that appears, open the **Owner** select menu and choose your cohort's organization.
 4. Enter in a creative name for your repository.
-Make sure the word **imperative** is in the name.
+Make sure the word **declarative** is in the name.
-    > Perhaps come up with a fun team name like _Squid Nuggets_ and in the **Repository Name** field enter `squid-nuggets-api-imperative`.
+    > Perhaps come up with a fun team name like _Squid Nuggets_ and in the **Repository Name** field enter `squid-nuggets-api-declarative`.
 5. Mark the repository as public.
 6. Click the **Create repository** button.